How Bonuses Reduce Motivation and Productivity

-What do people want in their job?
+What do people want in their compensation and work?

 How much are you paid in it’s most basic form means just your objective need for money.
 If you don’t get enough money to keep you from worrying about it, then you have more stress.
 In this situation, you are constantly looking for a better job.

 The second part of the equation is how hard you have to work for it.
-It can’t be too easy, or it wouldn’t pay well.
+It can’t be too simple or easy, or it wouldn’t pay well.
 If it’s too hard, you will burn out no matter what’s the pay.
 The best level for most people is something where you have to stretch and develop yourself.

 The third part is about group dynamics.
 People want to be treated fairly, and this means that if two people are doing the same job, then they expect to be paid the same amount.